ChavaNeiman/Auto-Complete/README.md

 The results will be from sentences within given input text files.

-You can upload your own files. in data_manager.py, line 4, change to your path to folder.
+You can upload your own files. in main.py, line 8, by changing it to your path of folder wanted.

 Example:
 image